HeapSpace/heapcon/content/speakers/amahdy-abdelaziz/index.md

   - going-web-native
 ---

-International technical speaker, Google developer expert (GDE), Oracle Developer Champion, trainer and developer advocate.
+International technical speaker, Google developer expert, Oracle Developer Champion, trainer and developer advocate.
 Passionate about Web and Mobile apps development, including PWA, offline-first design, in-browser database, and cross platform tools.
-Also interested in Android internals such as building custom ROMs and customize AOSP for embedded devices. www.amahdy.net
+Also interested in Android internals such as building custom ROMs and customize AOSP for embedded devices.